DeMoray28/An-Unspoken-Language/_posts/2023-06-01-This-is-a-start.md

 UPDATE (02/06/2023):

+After googling what Jekyll is actually doing, I stumbled upon the following;
-This [Markdown guide](https://www.markdownguide.org/getting-started/) has been really helpful as a beginner, after realising that Jekyll is the "markdown app" that is converting into HTML which is then readable by a browser.
+This [Markdown guide](https://www.markdownguide.org/getting-started/) has been really helpful as a beginner, and helped show me what is actually (or theoretically) happening to the markdown files I am creating and editing.

 > - Create a Markdown file using a text editor or a dedicated Markdown application.
 The file should have an .md or .markdown extension.
 > - Open the Markdown file in a Markdown application.